Da Vinci - Documentation Templates and Rules

 • system/library.rs

-These are sufficient to invoke the DTR Questionnaire operations $next-question and ValueSet/$expand, as well as retrieval of libraries and value sets.
+These are sufficient to invoke the DTR Questionnaire operations $next-question and ValueSet/$expand, as well as the retrieval of libraries and value sets.

 Retrieving Launch Context Information